mark-vong/disaster-recovery/LabGuide100.md

 Description

 region
-primary region in which to operate, example: us-ashburn-1, us-phoenix-1, ap-seoul-1, ap-tokyo-1, ca-toronto-1
+Primary region in which to operate, example: us-ashburn-1, us-phoenix-1, ap-seoul-1, ap-tokyo-1, ca-toronto-1

 dr_region
 DR region in which to operate, example: us-ashburn-1, us-phoenix-1, ap-seoul-1, ap-tokyo-1, ca-toronto-1